-The learned Counsel further argued that as per the above citation the fourth respondent management has no legal obligation to offer employment to the petitioners i.e., the employees of the transferor of company and they can claim only retrenchment benefits and that the petitioners are not having any right to claim of any relief of reinstatement or compensation either from the first respondent management or from the fourth respondent management since the petitioners are the temporary workers and the first respondent establishment is not more existences as the company as it had became sick and completely closed as early as in the year 2012 and the fourth respondent has purchased only from the Banks under the Sarfaesi Act and it has purchased only the plant and machineries of the first respondent establishment without other liability and none of the petitioners are the permanent workers of the first respondent establishment to claim any right of any re-employment from the fourth respondent and that therefore, the fourth respondent has no legal obligation to reinstate the petitioners as claimed by them.
+The learned Counsel further, argued that as per the above citation the fourth respondent management has no legal obligation to offer employment to the petitioners i.e., the employees of the transferor of company and they can claim only retrenchment benefits and that the petitioners are not having any right to claim of any relief of reinstatement or compensation either from the first respondent

-24. The learned Counsel appearing for the respondents has further argued that the fourth respondent establishment as a purchaser transferee management has no liability to pay any compensation or to give any employment to the petitioner as they have purchased the property from the second and third respondent Banks in an auction held by them and that the fourth respondent as a purchaser they have no liability to re-employ the workers of the first respondent establishment and they will not pay any compensation under section 25FF of the Act since the workers are not the employees of the fourth respondent establishment and in support of his argument the learned Counsel for the respondent has relied upon the Judgment reported in CDJ 2009 Kar HC 442 wherein the Hon'ble Karnataka High Court has observed that,
+24. The learned Counsel appearing for the respondents has further argued that the fourth respondent establishment as a purchaser transferee management has no liability to pay any compensation or to give any employment to the petitioner as they have purchased the property from the second and third respondent Banks in an auction held by them and that the fourth respondent as a purchaser they have no liability to re-employ the workers of the first respondent establishment and they will not pay any compensation under section 25ff of the Act since the workers are not the employees of the fourth respondent establishment and in support of his argument the learned counsel for the respondent has relied upon the Judgment reported in CDJ 2009 Kar HC 442 wherein, the Hon'ble Karnataka High Court has observed that.

 "......18.
 That being the position in law under section 25ff, the former employees of the company who were not absorbed by the Corporation can hardly make out a claim against the transferee corporation either for compensation on termination of their service following the transfer or for re-employment.
-The claim at any rate of the employee in List II as against the Corporation under Sec.25FF was clearly misconceived.
+The claim at any rate of the employee in List II as against the Corporation under section 25ff was clearly misconceived.

 19. The learned Counsel Sri.
 B.C.
-Prabhakar appearing for second respondent contends that the first respondent company cannot manufacture colour television any more as entire unit of colour television is transferred to the second respondent, therefore, it cannot continue any employment to its employees and had offered compensation in terms of sec.25FF of the Act.
-He further contends that the offering of compensation in terms of Sec.25FF of the Act alone was required to the complied with by the 1st respondent and nothing else.
-It was also submitted that 459 employees out of 496 employees of the first respondent without any grievance whatsoever have joined the second respondent company under fresh employment after receiving compensation from the first respondent.....".
+Prabhakar appearing for second respondent contends that the first respondent company cannot manufacture colour television any more as entire unit of colour television is transferred to the second respondent, therefore, it cannot continue any employment to its employees and had offered compensation in terms of section 25ff of the Act.
+He further, contends that the offering of compensation in terms of section 25ff of the Act alone was required to the complied with by the 1st respondent and nothing else.
+It was also submitted that 459 employees out of 496 employees of the first respondent without any grievance whatsoever have joined the second respondent company under fresh employment after receiving compensation from the first respondent......".

-and further the learned Counsel for the respondent has relied upon the Judgment reported in CDJ 1990 Kar HC 368 wherein the Hon'ble Karnataka High Court has observed that,
+and further the learned counsel for the respondent has relied upon the Judgment reported in CDJ 1990 Kar HC 368 wherein the Hon'ble Karnataka High Court has observed that,